renovatebot/renovate/.github/contributing.md

 # Contributing to Renovate

+Thank you for considering contributing to Renovate.
+We appreciate your help!
-Thank you for considering contributing to our Renovate App.
-Your help is greatly appreciated!
-This guide will help you get started and ensure that your contributions are effective.
+Read this guide to get started, and to make sure your contributions are effective.

 ## Getting Started